D4rk-5ky/Syncerate/README.md

 SystemAction = /path/to/trusted-script.sh
 ```

 The command is executed through a shell only after all dataset transfers succeed, MQTT publishing succeeds when enabled, and email sending has been attempted when enabled.
 Configure only trusted commands.
+A system-action exception or non-zero shell return code is logged explicitly, but it remains a best-effort post-run action and does not change an otherwise successful Syncerate exit code.

 When email and a system action are both enabled, Syncerate waits two minutes before executing the action so the local mail command has time to finish before a shutdown or reboot.